 Jenius Bank

-SMBC, a global financial institution headquartered in Tokyo, launched Jenius Bank as its strategic entry into U.S. digital consumer banking.
+SMBC, a global investments institution headquartered in Tokyo, launched Jenius Bank as its strategic entry into U.S. consumer banking.

-The initiative aimed to build a modern, full-service digital bank combining traditional financial products with integrated financial-wellness tools.
-Unlike many fintech startups, Jenius was being built inside a large regulated enterprise, requiring the organization to balance startup-like speed with the operational rigor of a global bank.
+The initiative aimed to create a modern, full-service digital bank with cutting-edge financial-wellness tools.
+Unlike many fintech startups, Jenius was built inside a large regulated enterprise, requiring the organization to balance startup-like speed with the operational rigor of a global investments firm.

 My Role

-I joined Jenius in its early formation as Director of Research and Innovation, responsible for establishing the organization’s research capability and embedding customer insight into product, brand, and go-to-market strategy:
+I joined Jenius in its early formation as Director of Research and Innovation, responsible for establishing the organization’s research capability and grounding customer insight into its day 1 launch and beyond:

-• guiding product strategy across savings, lending, and future credit offerings
+guiding product strategy across savings, lending, and future offerings

 Organizational Scope